ISISMuon/MuonDataLib/docs/source/dev/setup.rst

 Once this is complete you will be able to use pre-commit.

-To build your local version use :code:`python -m pip install -v --editable .`, the full stop is important.
+To build your local version use :code:`python -m pip install -v -e .`, the full stop is important.
 To run all of the tests locally use :code:`python -m pytest`